Trewaters/ACDao/README.md

   * Governance history
 * Transaction history on AC DAO
 - [ ] Goal: Make a modular DAO Style wallet.
 Something that is generally useful for any doa features.

+## AC Dao, Tokenomics

+### :green_heart: “Join” League:

+* $100, Member Deposit held for duration of active membership in league.
+Look at how this money might be able to be used by the DAO and thus yield interest for the League.
+Must be used in order to create yield.
+* $10, one-time fee paid to AC Dao

+### :scroll: “Create” Pact contract:

+* $100, Pact creation (Genesis) deposit, “Good Faith” money
+* $1, insurance payment to AC Dao
+* $20, Deposit held for the duration of the Pact.
+* $3, Add optional Lender at a 3% fee.
+Split 2% to Lender and 1% to AC Dao.
+* $1, Pact Genesis 1% fee.

+### :gift: Lender
+*Lending to others of this league.
+Substitute for missing comrade.
+Funds the Pact in place of the missing member.*

+* $100, stake funds to be used by Pact Comrades or to cover Loan Defaults.
+  * Comrades have the option of a lender..
+  * if their Pact is going into Default,
+  * if their Pact is unable to find one (1) more member.
+Not meant to serve as more than one (1) missing comrade of a pact.
+For example if a pact has (n#) comrades but needs (n#) + one (1) to create the pact this is an option they can pay for.
+Risk is there won’t be a Lender available for every cycle of the pact.
+In that case the pact would default and the “creator” of that pact should get a penalty for risky behavior that resulted in a negative experience for the pact comrades.
+  * Staking could yield 24% APY (a year) on funds.
+* $2, 2% interest paid back to Lender for staking resources
+* $1, 1% fee paid to AC Dao by comrade in Pact (not to/by Lender)

+### :mag_right: Distribution of Funds amongst stakeholders

+#### Member/Comrade
+* $100, League Deposit
+* $10, 10% League fee
+* $1, 1% Pact Insurance
+* $20, 20% Pact deposit
+* $3, optional Lender 3% service fee
+* $1, Pact Genesis 1% fee
+* $100, “Good Faith” Pact deposit
+* $100, Cycle funding Pledge

+#### AC Dao
+* $10, Member league fee
+* $1, Pact insurance payment
+* $1, optional Lender service fee
+* $1, Pact Genesis fee

+#### AC Dao Deposits
+* $100, League
+* $20, Pact
+* $100, Pact “Good Faith”

+#### Lender
+* $100, Pact Lending pledge
+* $2, interest based on optional member service fee
+* 24% APY
+* *Lock funds for a “standard” period/cycle of time.
+I like 30 days to start with.*

 ## Development server